The Avengers (TV series): Series 4–5 (1965–1967)

 Science fiction and fantasy elements (a style later known as Spy-Fi) also began to emerge in storylines.
 The duo encounters killer robots ("The Cybernauts"), telepaths ("Too Many Christmas Trees") and giant alien carnivorous plants ("The Man-Eater of Surrey Green").

-In her fourth episode, "Death at Bargain Prices", Mrs Peel takes an undercover job at a department store.
+In her fourth episode, "Death at Bargain Prices," Mrs. Emma Peel takes an undercover job at a department store.
 Her uniform for promoting space-age toys is an elaborate leather catsuit plus silver boots, sash and welder's gloves.
 The suit (minus the silver accessories) became her signature outfit, which she wore primarily for fight scenes in early episodes and in the titles.
 Some episodes contain a fetishistic undercurrent.
-In "A Touch of Brimstone", Mrs.Peel dresses in a dominatrix outfit of corset, laced boots and spiked collar to become the "Queen of Sin".
+In "A Touch of Brimstone", Mrs. Peel dresses in a dominatrix outfit of corset, laced boots and spiked collar to become the "Queen of Sin".

-Peel's avant-garde fashions, featuring bold accents and high-contrast geometric patterns, emphasise her youthful, contemporary personality.
+Emma Peel's avant-garde fashions, featuring bold accents and high-contrast geometric patterns, emphasise her youthful, contemporary personality.
 For the 1965 season, some of her most memorable outfits were designed by John Bates, including graphic black-and-white Op art mini-coats and accessories, and a silver ensemble comprising a bra bodice, low-slung trousers and jacket.
 She represents the modern England of the Sixties – just as Steed, with his vintage style and mannerisms, personifies Edwardian-era nostalgia.
-According to Macnee in his book The Avengers and Me, Rigg disliked wearing leather and insisted on a new line of fabric athletic wear for the fifth series.
-Alun Hughes, who had designed clothing for Rigg's personal wardrobe, was suggested by the actress to design Emma Peel's "softer" new wardrobe.
+According to Patrick Macnee in his book The Avengers and Me, Diana Rigg disliked wearing leather and insisted on a new line of fabric athletic wear for the fifth series.
+Alun Hughes, who had designed clothing for Diana Rigg's personal wardrobe, was suggested by the actress to design Emma Peel's "softer" new wardrobe.
 Pierre Cardin was brought in to design a new wardrobe for Macnee.
-In the US, TV Guide ran a four-page photo spread on Rigg's new "Emmapeeler" outfits (10–16 June 1967).
+In the US, TV Guide ran a four-page photo spread on Diana Rigg's new "Emmapeeler" outfits (10–16 June 1967).
 Eight tight-fitting jumpsuits were created, in a variety of bright colours and made of the stretch fabric crimplene.